 Almost the entirety of Friday will take place outdoors.
 This is the day where the kids will participate in the summer snowball fight and water balloon slingshot.
 For that day, make sure to send your child with sunscreen and anything else you’d like them to have for their day outside.
 The other four days are exclusively indoors.

 What is the camp schedule/hours of operation?

-There is a morning session from 8am to 12pm (noon) for 5th and 6th graders and an afternoon session from 1pm to 5pm for 7th and 8th graders.
+There is a morning session from 8am to 12pm (noon) and an afternoon session from 1pm to 5pm.

 After I sign up my child for a camp, how do I get the tickets?